 This toast is in fact so delicious that I originally made it for both me and Mr. RainbowPlantLife.
 But after one bite, I decided that I absolutely needed to devour all six slices on my own.
 And the reason there are only four pieces of toast pictured in these photos is that I ate two of them before I even began taking photos.
 And then I took another bite from the remaining four because I just couldn’t help my greedy self.

 In case you’re feeling bad for Mr. RainbowPlantLife, don’t.
 I made up for it by making him cheesy pasta and a decadent chocolate cream tart, so he’s doing just fine.

-Now let’s talk about this toast.
-I recommend a hearty, freshly baked bread from your local bakery (or from your own oven, if you’re feeling domestic).
+Bread.
+I recommend a hearty, freshly baked bread from your local bakery for this toast (or from your own oven, if you’re feeling domestic).
 No soft white bread, please.
 However, if you are gluten-free, of course, use a vegan, gluten-free bread that you like.

 I used a walnut levain bread, which sounds like a strange choice for this recipe, but the crunch of the walnuts contrasted really nicely with the creaminess of the avocado and the mushrooms.

 Mushrooms.
 I suggest using wild mushrooms in this dish since they contain more flavor than ordinary button mushrooms.
 But no need to get super exotic if you don’t want to – a simple brown cremini mushroom will be perfect.

 Mushrooms are approximately 80-90% water, so you’ll need to keep a few things in mind when you cook them.
 More on that in the “Tips for cooking mushrooms” section below.

 Full-fat coconut milk.
 I finished the mushrooms with a bit of full-fat coconut milk (hence the name: creamy mushroom smashed avocado toast).
 It adds a little more decadence to this already indulgent dish, but you can omit the coconut milk and still obtain delicious results.